unverbuggt/mkdocs-encryptcontent-plugin/README.md

 This feature add an additional attribute `encrypted` with value `True` to the mkdocs type `mkdocs.nav.page` object.

-You can add `tag_encrypted_page: False` in plugin configuration, to disable tagging of encrypted pages. **BUT** This feature is neccessary for others feature working correctly.
+You can add `tag_encrypted_page: False` in plugin configuration, to disable tagging of encrypted pages.
-If you disable this feature, f.ex.
-[Encrypt something](#encrypt-something) and [Search index encryption](#search-index-encryption) won't work.

 When enable, it becomes possible to use `encrypted` attribute in the jinja template of your theme, as a condition to perform custom modification.